Cart 0

 Critical Mass is a monthly ride that takes place on the last Friday of every month.
 It exists to critique our society’s catering to the oil and gas industry, particularly its promotion of the automobile industry and its direct influence on street design.
-As a result of their lobbying, our roads have become speedways for the deadly machine we call the automobile.
+As a result of their lobbying, our roads have become speedways for the daily occurrences of traffic violence.
 The prioritization of the combustion engine has created a system where excessive speed turns cars into weapons of mass destruction.

 Our infrastructure doesn’t just need to be reimagined—it needs to be transformed.
 Join us on the last Friday of every month to advocate for change!
-Masse Critique is more than just a party ride where you'll meet like-minded bicyclists—it’s an act of protest.
+Critical Mass Nola is more than just a party ride where you'll meet like-minded bicyclists—it’s an act of protest.
 Meet us at 6:00pm at the French Market to help transform New Orleans from an auto-centric city into one that prioritizes all modes of transportation.
 The ride departs at 6:30pm.

 We look forward to riding with you!